seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 Accessing the Header
 --------------------

+Sequence information (i.e. @SQ records) from the BAM header is stored in the :dox:`BamIOContext`.
-All BAM header information is stored in the class :dox:`BamHeader`, except for sequence information (i.e. @SQ records) which is stored in the :dox:`SmartFileContext Context`.
+All remaining BAM header information is stored in the class :dox:`BamHeader`.

 .. important::
    The header is not mandatory in SAM files and might be missing.

-The following program accesses the :dox:`BamFileIn` :dox:`SmartFileContext Context` and prints the reference sequence names and lengths present in the BAM header.
+The following program accesses the :dox:`BamIOContext` of its :dox:`BamFileIn` and prints the reference sequence names and lengths present in the BAM header.

 .. includefrags:: demos/tutorial/bam_io/example2.cpp

 Accessing the Records
 ---------------------